 Burning Mouth Syndrome

-BMS usually affects postmenopausal women.
+Burning mouth syndrome usually affects postmenopausal women.
 It is believed to be neurogenic, affecting nerves of pain and taste.
-Causes of secondary BMS include
+Causes of secondary burning mouth syndrome include

-BMS may cause burning, tingling, or numbness of the tongue or other areas of the mouth, including the lips.
+Burning mouth syndrome may cause burning, tingling, or numbness of the tongue or other areas of the mouth, including the lips.
+The pain may be constant or increase throughout the day and may be relieved by eating or drinking.
 Dry mouth or altered taste may occur.
-The pain may be constant or increase throughout the day and may be relieved by eating or drinking.
-Duration of symptoms of BMS is variable and may recur if the cause is not addressed.
+Duration of symptoms of burning mouth syndrome is variable and may recur if the cause is not addressed.

-Pain may be relieved with cold beverages, ice chips, chewing gum (sugarless), and by avoidance of irritants such as tobacco, spicy or acidic foods, and alcohol (in beverages and mouthwash).
-Tricyclic antidepressants, alpha-lipoic acid, clonazepam, and cognitive-behavioral therapy may sometimes help.
+Pain of burning mouth syndrome may be relieved with cold beverages, ice chips, chewing gum (sugarless), and by avoidance of irritants such as tobacco, spicy or acidic foods, and alcohol (in beverages and mouthwash).
+Tricyclic antidepressants, alpha-lipoic acid, clonazepam, topical capsaicin, gabapentin, vitamin supplementation (B and C), and cognitive-behavioral therapy may sometimes help.

-Secondary BMS may be cured by appropriate treatment of the underlying cause.
+Secondary burning mouth syndrome may be cured by appropriate treatment of the underlying cause.